aishikmaitra-2003/cytotoxicity_project_report/README.md

 Here I saw that the cytotoxin_median raw and global_mad had null values around 6500 Then I wanted to identify those data that had hit more than 0 test samples.

+Now I did the df.describe() and found out the following insights:

 So I created a filter through

          #df[df["nhit"]>0]